Brand Identity When Considering a Sale

 However, one consideration that is commonly overlooked is the impact an acquisition will have on your brand.
 When I say “brand,” I’m not just talking about the name of your company, I’m talking about the impact an acquisition has on how your company is perceived by customers and employees.

-Here are some branding considerations to keep in mind when considering the sale of your software business:
+Here are some branding considerations to keep in mind when considering the sale of your software business.

-6 Post-Acquisition Branding Considerations for software Business Leaders
+6 Post-Acquisition Branding Considerations for Software Leaders

 1. Brand Equity: Try to gain an understanding of your market.
 How much equity does your brand have in the marketplace and how does that compare to your competitors and potential buyers?
 Does your visual identity, messaging and tone of voice align with others in the marketplace?
 Does your branding stand out in any way – if not, how could it?